git-cola/git-cola/share/doc/git-cola/git-cola.rst

 ``git config --global cola.icontheme dark`` to use the dark icon theme.
 See :ref:`cola_icontheme` for more details.

+On macOS, using the ``default`` theme will automatically inherit "Dark Mode" color themes when configured via System Preferences.
+You will need to configure the dark icon theme as noted above when dark mode is enabled.

 On Linux, you may want Qt to follow the Window manager theme by configuring it to do so using the ``qt5ct`` Qt5 configuration tool.
 Install ``qt5ct`` on Debian/Ubuntu systems to make this work.::